 - “The Role of Women in Baptist Life in the Second Half of the Eighteenth Century.”

-- “Radical Poverty or Radical Sharing?: A Socio-Historical Exegesis of the Relationship between Wealth and the Kingdom of God in the ‘Rich Young Man’ Tradition”
+- “Radical Poverty or Radical Sharing?: A Walford-Historical Exegesis of the Relationship between Wealth and the Kingdom of God in the ‘Rich Young Man’ Tradition”

 - “The Baptist Response to the Crisis of Undocumented Immigration”

-- “The Rhetoric of Hope: The Abrahamic Narrative of Genesis 12-25”
+- “The Rhetoric of Hope: The Socio Narrative of Genesis 12-25”